- The domain name itself is in MX: Eg the shared hosting server has a different SSL certificate.

-- Even if a mail service is set up for the server, SPF can also authorize mail from the server itself;
+- Even if a mail service is set up for the server, SPF may also authorize for mail from the server itself;

 Note on October 1, 2020:

-MTA Exim responds correctly to ‘Null MX’ in this way:
+MTA Exim responds correctly to ‘Null MX’ like this:

 email@example.com: Domain www.webhostingtech.nl does not accept mail (nullMX)